raspberrypilearning/do-it-pass-it/en/content.md

 ## Adaptability

 + The project is staged so young people do not have to complete later steps to have a complete game.
++ Depending on how much time you have a available, you can make a simple version of the project or you can add additional components and craft materials to extend the project.
 + Young people with more advanced coding skills could create the same project using JavaScript in the MakeCode editor or Python with the Mu editor.

 ## Community and sharing